nosseb/rocket-auth-login/examples/database_example/readme.md

 # Using The Example
 The example is setup with three main routes:

-* / - The index page, can be accessed at [http://localhost:8000/](http://localhost:8000/)
+* **/** - The index page, can be accessed at [http://localhost:8000/](http://localhost:8000/)
-* /login - either displays a login form (or a retry login form) or once logged in displays user information.
+* **/login** - either displays a login form (or a retry login form) or once logged in displays user information.
 Can be accessed at [http://localhost:8000/login](http://localhost:8000/login)
-* /logout - if the user is logged in it removes the private cookie and returns to the login page.
+* **/logout** - if the user is logged in it removes the private cookie and returns to the login page.
 It can be accessed at [http://localhost:8000/logout](http://localhost:8000/logout)

-Copyright Note: the design was created by me.
-You can use it however if you do you put in at least an HTML comment inside the HTML output saying Design &copy; 2017 Andrew Prindle.
+**Copyright Note**: the design was created by me.
+You can use it however if you put in at least an HTML comment inside the HTML output saying Design &copy; 2017 Andrew Prindle.
 The rest of the application you may use without any kind of credit displayed to users but must follow the terms of the Apache 2.0 license.